Content type elements reference

 Guidelines elements give you a place to include formatted content guidelines (e.g., content brief) for the whole content type.
 Guidelines have a limit of 10,000 characters.

-URL slug elements specify SEO-friendly text that you can use in the Preview URL of your content items.
+URL slug elements specify SEO-friendly text that you can use in the preview URL of your content items.
 The element’s value is automatically generated based on the Text element you choose.
 This Text element can be in a Content type snippet.
 You can manually change the value for each content item.
 The URL slug element can be used only once in a content type.

 - URL slug example scenario: A content contributor creates a content item containing a URL slug and a dependent Text element with the value "Coffee beverages explained".
 The value of the content item’s URL slug element becomes "coffee-beverages-explained".
-A SEO expert might then change the value to "our-coffee-beverages-explained", which will be the custom value that your developer uses to construct a web page URL on your website.
+An SEO expert might then change the value to "our-coffee-beverages-explained", which will be the custom value that your developer uses to construct a web page URL on your website.
 Learn more in Configuring preview of content items.

 Content type snippet elements provide space for your content type snippets, which are collections of content elements.
 You define a content type snippet separately and then you can add it to multiple content types.
 The same collection of content elements will then be added to each content type.
 Each content type snippet can only be used once in a given content type.